 Highlights

-• Visit the famed Shwedagon Pagoda
+• Visit the famed Shwedagon Pagoda and Golden Rock Temple

 • See the skillful leg rowers of Inle Lake

-• 3-day journey down the Irrawaddy River
+• 2-day journey down the Irrawaddy River

 Fact File

-• 18 land days
+• 20 land days

 • Maximum 16 travelers

-• Start and finish in Rangoon
+• Start and finish in Yangon

 • All meals included

-• Includes 3 internal flights
+• Includes 4 internal flights

 • Activity Level:

-This is your invitation to a sublime country inhabited by some of the friendliest people on earth.
+This is your invitation to a sublime country inhabited by some of the friendliest people on Earth.